jagrvargen/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 4. 4-rectangle.js - Adds the instance method rotate() which exchanges the width and height of a rectangle, and double() that multiplies the width and height by 2.

 5. 5-square.js - Class definition of Square which inherits from Revtangle.
 Square constructor overrides the Rectangle constructor and only takes the singular argument 'size'.

+6. 6-square.js - Create new Square class that inherits from previous Square class and adds the instance method charPrint(c) that prints the square using the character C.